jessefugitt/certchecker/README.md

 5. Execute the following command: sigcheck -q -tv -c > mycerts.csv
 6. The v option ensures that only certificates not rooted to Microsoft's trusted list will be in the ouput (leave it off if you want all certs in the output)
 7. Examine mycerts.csv (ideally the first line will be column headers and the next line will say: No certificates found.)
-8. Commit mycerts.csv to the git repo
+8. Compare diffs using a git tool like https://desktop.github.com/ (see screenshot below)
-9. Compare diffs using a git tool like https://desktop.github.com/
+9. Commit mycerts.csv to the git repo

 ## Example Evil Certificate and Testing the Diff
 1. Use an example evil self-signed certificate or generate one using the command: openssl req -x509 -newkey rsa:2048 -keyout key.pem -out evilcert.pem -days 90 -nodes